-Commercial truck registration renewals and license plate renewals may be done by mail, at one of the Tax Collector’s Service Centers, or at an approved Tag Agency in Polk County.
+Commercial truck registration renewals and license plate renewals may be done by mail, at an authorized Tag Agency, or one of the Tax Collector’s Service Centers.
 Note: Registration renewals for commercial trucks weighing 26,001 lbs. or more cannot be processed online or at a kiosk.

-For Service Center and approved Tag Agency locations, click here.
+For authorized Tag Agency or Service Center locations, click here.

 To renew by mail, be on the look out for your registration renewal notice!
 As a courtesy, the Tax Collector’s Office mails renewal notices to commercial truck owners.
 The courtesy renewal notices are mailed no less than 3 weeks prior to the commercial truck owners birth month (or month in which the renewal is due).
 The renewal notice includes materials which allow commercial truck owners to more easily renew their registration(s) by mail.
 Florida law does not require registration renewal notices for commercial truck to be mailed, and failure to receive a courtesy renewal notice by mail does not relieve the commercial truck owner of their responsibility to timely renew their commercial truck registrations and license plates.